Making Your First Illustration in Clip Studio Paint

 Select the “coloring” layer on the Layer palette.

 Let's add some color.
-The Round mixing brush and Soft bleed will produce different shades of color depending on your brush pressure.
+The Round mixing brush will produce a different shades of color depending on pen pressure.

 Reduce the brush size to paint the details.

-For the lines on the cheeks and the pattern on the clothes, paint the base color with the Round mixing brush or Soft bleed and then add more colors using the Pencil tool.
+For the lines on the cheeks and the pattern on the clothes, paint the base color with the Round mixing brush and then add more colors using the Pencil.

 Note: Using transparent color

-You can use the Eraser tool to correct an area that extends over the lineart.
-However, you can also erase parts by simply changing the drawing color of the brush to transparency.
+You can use the Eraser to correct an area that extends over the lineart.
+However, you can also erase parts by simply changing the drawing color of your brush to transparent.

 [7] Changing the color of the line art